 The project proved that if collection systems exist, recycling paper cups and turning them into fiber for new cups is a sustainable alternative to landfilling, with both environmental and economic benefits.
 To demonstrate this innovative solution further, Sustana collected the paper cups used at the SPC Advance 2018 Conference, diverting waste from landfill and giving the recaptured fibers new life as products made from recycled fibers.
 And now, as showcased in our successful Cup-to-Cup partnership project, we can close the loop – reducing landfilling and the usage of virgin fiber.

 Sustana, a leading producer of FSC-certified recycled fibers, takes its role as a steward of the environment seriously.
-With our EnviroLife food-grade packaging fibers product, we are the only manufacturer of 100 percent post-consumer recycled fiber that is FDA-compliant for use in direct food content packaging.
+With our EnviroLife food-grade packaging fibers product, we manufactur 100 percent post-consumer recycled fiber that is compliant with FDA standards for food grade packaging for use in direct food content packaging.